Moving gravitational wave sources at cosmological distances: Impact on the measurement of the Hubble constant: The effect of the source's relative velocity on the measurement of the Hubble constant

-We recover again the correct value for $H_0$ if the source is at rest but, if the source is moving, we obtain an erroneous result and, in particular, the value inferred for $H_0$ depends on the distance of the source.
-The error done by ignoring the velocity of the source can be estimated by
+We recover again the correct value for $H_0$ if the source is at rest but, if the source is moving with a relative velocity, we obtain an erroneous result and, in particular, the value inferred for $H_0$ depends on the distance of the source.
+The error done by ignoring the relative velocity of the source can be estimated by

 where we used \eq{eq:rlh} to eliminate the direct dependence on $H_0$.
-We, furthermore, use that $(1+z_{\rm rel}) = \sqrt{(1\pm v)/(1\mp v)}$ for the velocity and the LOS being either anti-parallel (upper sign) or parallel (lower sign).
+We, furthermore, use that $(1+z_{\rm rel}) = \sqrt{(1\pm v)/(1\mp v)}$ for the relative velocity and the LOS being either anti-parallel (upper sign) or parallel (lower sign).